Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Hodge Theory of hybrid Landau-Ginzburg models

 If $\alpha \in G^f_a\Omega_Z^{r}(\log D_Z)$ and $\beta \in G^f_b\Omega_Z^{s}(\log D_Z)$ are simple, then $\alpha \wedge \beta$ is preserved by at least $N-a+N-b$ number of $df_{i,j}\wedge$'s, so in $G^{f\times f}_{a+b}\Omega_Z^{r+s}(\log D_{Z\times Z})$.
 Next, take a simple form $\gamma \in G^{f \times f}_c\Omega_{Z\times Z}^t(\log D_{Z \times Z})$.
 By construction, $\gamma$ is preserved by at least $2N-c$ number of $df_{i,j}\wedge$'s.
 We say $\gamma$ is preserved by $(N-c_1, N-c_2)$ $df_{i,j} \wedge$'s if it is in the image of $G^f_{c_1}\Omega^\bullet_Z(\log D_Z) \otimes G^f_{c_2}\Omega^\bullet_Z(\log D_Z)$ under the Künneth morphism.
 Now, it is straightforward to check that the image $\Delta_Z^*(\gamma)$ is preserved by at least $\max(N-c_1, N-c_2)$ and at most $\min(2N-c_1-c_2,N)$ $df_i$'s. \end{proof}

-\begin{rem} Recall that the definition of the perverse Leray filtration $P_\bullet^h$ does not involve the shift on the complex $Rh_*{\C_Y}$.
-Therefore, the multiplicativity conjecture of the perverse Leray filtration $P^h_\bullet$ is the following form (See \cite[Section 1.4.1]{de2012topology}):
+\begin{rem} Recall that the definition of the perverse filtration $P_\bullet^h$ does not involve the shift on the complex $Rh_*{\C_Y}$.
+Therefore, the multiplicativity conjecture of the perverse filtration $P^h_\bullet$ is the following form (See \cite[Section 1.4.1]{de2012topology}):